randomir/envie/docs/intro.rst

         help           this help

-        create [ENV]   create a new virtual environment (alias for mkenv) tmp, temporary create a throw-away env in /tmp (alias for mkenv -t) install        create env and install all detected requirements.txt (mkenv -a) remove         destroy the active environment (alias for rmenv)
+        create [ENV]   create a new virtual environment (alias for mkenv) tmp            create a throw-away env in /tmp (alias for mkenv -t) remove         destroy the active environment (alias for rmenv)

         list [DIR]     list virtual envs under DIR (alias for lsenv)